 In both formal and informal settings, librarians enable students to develop competencies to identify, access, and evaluate resources in electronic or print formats.
 These competencies serve students well during their academic careers and in their professional and personal lives after college.
-Instruction and consultation are available at the reference desk on an appointment basis with liaison librarians or on a walk-in basis, via email and chat, through course-integrated instruction sessions, and in one-hour credit courses (GS 113, E-Research in the College Library, and GS 111 and 112, Applied Information Literacy).
+Instruction and consultation are available at the reference desk, on an appointment basis with liaison librarians, on a walk-in basis, via email and chat, through course-integrated instruction sessions, and in one-hour credit courses (GS 113, E-Research in the College Library, and GS 111 and 112, Applied Information Literacy).

 The library's collection consists of print and media resources, as well as a variety of electronic information resources, including an online catalog that provides access to print and electronic books, a dictionary, an encyclopedia, bibliographic and other databases, statistical and image databases, and the full text of thousands of journals, magazines, and newspapers.
 Depending on licensing agreements, electronic resources can be accessed from the library, from any networked computer on campus, or from off-campus computers.
-A special feature of the library is the Electronic Information Resources Center where students use computers to access any of the available electronic resources.
+A special feature of the library is the Electronic Information Resources Center where students use computers to access any of the available electronic resources and which is open when the rest of the library is closed.

 As a virtual library, a truly limitless collection is offered.
 In addition to electronic resources, the library relies heavily on cooperative arrangements for print resources available in other library collections at the local, state, and national levels.
-The library also has access to the resources of the Lynchburg Area Library Cooperative.